CinTheDev/ThermalCamera/README.md

 We will use cargo cross for compiling.
 Install cross with `cargo install cross`

-Additionally, we will use `podman` for cross, you can use docker, but it's kinda a chore to deal with root priviledges.
+Additionally, we will use `podman` for cross, you can use docker instead, but it's kinda a chore to deal with root priviledges.
 Install podman with `sudo apt install podman`.

 ## Hardware setup & Used pins